 Organic control: None needed.
 They are actually beneficial.
-If they become a nuisance indoors, vacuum them up.
+If house centipedes become a nuisance indoors, vacuum them up.

-Economic importance: They have a bite about as powerful as a bee sting, but a bite is rare.
-They feed on slugs, grubs, worms, cockroaches, ants, and flies, and are considered beneficial around the house.
+Economic importance: The larger colorful centipedes have a bite about as powerful as a bee sting, but a bite is rare.
+House centipedes can rarely break the skin.
+The large centipedes feed on slugs, grubs, worms; house centipedes eat spiders, cockroaches, ants, and flies, and are considered beneficial around the house.

-Insight: The long-legged house centipedes move very rapidly.
-The large, brightly colored centipedes grow to 8 inches or longer and can inflict a painful bite.
+Insight: The long-legged house centipedes move very rapidly and grow to about 1.25".
+The large, brightly colored redheaded centipedes grow to 8 inches or longer and can inflict a painful bite.
 We have found them floating in water puddles after rains on top of Enchanted Rock near Fredericksburg.
 Millipedes look similar but have two legs per segment and do not have a dangerous bite.